mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

 ) -> (ProverData<N, A, DefaultTreeConstructor>, Proof) {
 ```

-The important ones are the compiled_circruit - that has the setup columns, and witness_eval_data - that we just computed - that has witness and memory columns.

-The first thing we do inside - is start collecting `transcript` that will be used to initialize yet another seed for randomness:
+The first action is to collect `transcript` data, which helps initialize an additional randomness seed:

 ```rust
     let mut transcript_input = vec![];
     transcript_input.push(circuit_sequence as u32);
     transcrpit_input.push(...);
 ```

-But before we can finish the transcript - we do stage1.
+Before completing the transcript, stage 1 is performed.

+---

 ### Stage 1

-The goal of stage 1 is to create LDE for the main memory and witness trace, and build trees over them. (see [field](field.md) to understand more about LDE).
+Stage 1’s goal is to create LDEs (Low Degree Extensions) for the main memory and witness trace, and then build trees over these LDEs.
+For more details on LDE, see [field](../basics/field.md).

-Inside `prover_stage_1` we simply create LDEs for all the elements of the trace, and then split the columns, to create separate merkle tree for memory columns and for witness ones (and each of those also get a separate tree per each LDE domain).
+`prover_stage_1` creates an LDE for all elements of the trace and splits the columns into separate Merkle trees for memory and witness data.

 ```rust
 pub struct FirstStageOutput<const N: usize, A: GoodAllocator, T: MerkleTreeConstructor> {